Ustekinumab

 • Pain or redness where the injection went in

 This is not a full list of side effects.
 There is information about less common side effects of ustekinumab in the Patient Information Leaflet.
 This is also called a Package Leaflet.
 It should be in the box with your medicine.
-You can also get it online: Patient Information Leaflet for ustekinumab pre-filled syringe or Patient Information Leaflet for ustekinumab pre-filled pen.
+You can also get it on the Electronic Medicines Compendium website.

 Having ustekinumab on a much more spread out basis (8 to 12 weeks) means I don’t have the experience of side effects every week after the injection like I did with my previous biologic.

-Speak to your doctor or pharmacist if you’re taking, or plan to take, any other medicines.
-This includes medicines you buy from a pharmacy or supermarket, as well as herbal, complementary, or alternative medicines.
+Speak to your doctor or pharmacist if you are taking, or plan to take, any other medicines.
+This includes:

-• Nasal flu vaccine used in children – but the injected flu vaccine used in adults is not live
+• Nasal flu vaccine.
+The injected flu vaccine is not live.

-• Oral typhoid vaccine – but the injected typhoid vaccine is not live
+• Oral typhoid vaccine.
+The injected typhoid vaccine is not live.

 If someone you live with is due to have a live vaccine, ask your IBD team if you need to take any precautions.